Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Calibration of Pre-trained Transformers; (Unvertainty)** Shrey Desai, Greg Durrett; Empirically study the calibration of PLMs, in both in-domain & out-out-domain.
 Also include label smoothing and temperature scaling in the experiments.
 - **Calibrated Language Model Fine-Tuning for In- and Out-of-Distribution Data; (Uncertainty)** Lingkai Kong, Haoming Jiang, Yuchen Zhuang, Jie Lyu, Tuo Zhao, Chao Zhang
 - **Types of Out-of-Distribution Texts and How to Detect Them; (OOD detection)** Udit Arora, William Huang and He He; Analyze two types of ood data and benchmark two popular ood detection methods, get some interesting findings.
+- **On the Trade-off between Adversarial and Backdoor Robustness;** Cheng-Hsin Weng, Yan-Ting Lee, Shan-Hung Wu